epics-containers/epics-containers.github.io/docs/user/tutorials/create_ioc.rst

 .. code:: bash

     ec ioc exec bl01t-ea-ioc-02
-    ls /opt/epics/ioc/iocBoot/iocbl01t-ea-ioc-02
+    cd /epics/runtime/
-    cat /tmp/ioc.subst
+    cat ioc.subst
-    cat /tmp/st.cmd
+    cat st.cmd

 .. note::

         The startup script and database are generated at container run time, by ``ibek``.
-They are generated in the /tmp folder of the container.
+They are generated in the /epics/runtime folder of the container.
-        This is because this is the only folder that is guaranteed to be writeable due to container security considerations.
+        In Kubernetes this will be a persistent volume so that it can be shared for easy debugging of IOC Instances.

 If you would like to see an IOC Instance that uses a raw startup script and database then you can copy these two files out of the container and into